secretfader/www/content/blog/2020/new-horizons/index.md

 layout = "post"
 title = "New Horizons"
 illustrationDescription = "Two people stand and write on white paper at a wooden desk.
-Photo courtesy of Nik MacMillan on Unsplash."
+Photo courtesy of Nik MacMillan on Unsplash." summary = "After a decade of self-employment, I've accepted a job offer and shuttered my consultancy."
 +++

 After being self-employed for most of the last decade, I recently decided it was time for a change of pace.